milesj/interweave/README.md

 <Interweave emojiSize={1} />
 ```

-> Enlarged emojis will increase the size by 3x.
+By default, enlarged emojis will increase their size by 3x.
+To customize this, define the `emojiLargeSize` prop.

 #### Displaying Unicode Characters